 The Plan of Exploitation and Dissemination of results (PEDR) describes the measures proposed by the AMBER consortium to disseminate and best exploit project results.
 This document serves as a management tool for both the project partnership and the European Commission to ensure that the AMBER dissemination and exploitation activities are adequately and timely planned and implemented.
+It is meant to be a living document that will be systematically reviewed and updated at each consortium meeting.
+A revised version of this document will be prepared after M12 when the activities delivered over the first year will be assessed and the strategy for the second year described.

-The AMBER project's Plan on Exploitation and Dissemination of Results" (PEDR) will be systematically reviewed and updated on the occasion of each consortium meeting.
-Based on project progress, the measured impact and the effectiveness of the dissemination, this plan on exploitation and dissemination of result will be revised annually in line with the periodic reporting.
+The AMBER project's Plan on Exploitation and Dissemination of Results" (PEDR) will be systematically reviewed and updated on the occasion of each consortium meeting in a dedicated slot.
+Based on the project progress, the measured impact and the effectiveness of the disseminations, this plan on exploitation and dissemination of result will be revised once a year (in line with the periodic reporting).